lavalink-devs/Lavalink/IMPLEMENTATION.md

 * Added filters
 * The `error` string on the `TrackExceptionEvent` has been deprecated and replaced by the `exception` object following the same structure as the `LOAD_FAILED` error on [`/loadtracks`](#rest-api)
+* Added the `connected` boolean to player updates.

 ## Significant changes v2.0 -> v3.0
 * The response of `/loadtracks` has been completely changed (again since the initial v3.0 pre-release).